 - Crowd Song: "The Caucus Race", "All in the Golden Afternoon", "Painting the Roses Red" and "The Unbirthday Song Reprise".
 Man, they love to sing!

-- Darker and Edgier: This movie is clearly darker than the original book.
-Why?
-The cards that the Queen sentences to decapitation.
+- Darker and Edgier: Except when it's not.
+This version does have its moments, though, such as the cards that the Queen sentences to decapitation.
 In the book, the King pardons them.
 In this movie, though, they don't get any mercy like that.

 - Dark Reprise: "Who's Been Painting My Roses Red?"